Arnav-Jhajharia/Arnav-Jhajharia/README.md

 <h2>🏅  Achivements</h2>

-- 1st Place at Smart Bengal Hackathon ( 500 participating teams in a National Level Hackathon )
+- 1st Place at Smart Bengal Hackathon ( 500 participating teams from all across India )
 - Participating in AIIJC 2023
-- Participating at Uber Global 2023
+- Participating at Uber Global Hackathon 2023
 - 1st Place in over 10 district-level science and coding competitions.

 <br>